inviqa/harness-base-php/UPGRADE.md

 In addition to the README's [Harness Upgrade Instructions], please note these specific version upgrade instructions.

+## Upgrading from 1.1.x to 1.2.x

+### MySQL

+MySQL has been upgraded from 5.7 to 8.0 in platforms that use it.
+This is so arm64 images can be used from Oracle's official docker repository [mysql/mysql-server](https://hub.docker.com/r/mysql/mysql-server).

+amd64 hosts can continue to use Docker's official docker repository [mysql](https://hub.docker.com/_/mysql).

+If it's necessary, you can switch down to version 5.7 through `attribute('mysql.tag'): 5.7`, however there may be instability and performance issues doing so on arm64 hosts using amd64 emulation.

 ## Upgrading from 1.0.x to 1.1.x

 ### Buildkit